 How to Grow Endive Plants

-Endive are greens taht are closely related to Chickory.
+Endive are greens that are closely related to Chickory.
 Endive

 is loose leafed, with a slight bunching of blanched leaves in the center